 From the Desk of Mr. Steven Riley:

-Hilltop does have five built in 2-hour delays for staff professional development on October 5th, November 9th, January 25th, March 8th, and April 5th.
+Hilltop does have five built in 2-hour delays for staff professional development on October 3rd, November 7th, January 30th, and March 6th.
 On these days, students attending Four County will not have transportation from home to Hilltop in the morning.
 Students will need to get their own transportation to Hilltop and the bus from Hilltop to Four County will leave at 8 am.

 All students in 7th-12th grade who attend here at Hilltop will be issued a school owned Chromebook.
 High school students will be able to take the devices home each day, while 7th and 8th grade students will keep their devices here.
 Junior High students will pick up their Chromebook daily from a charging station and return them at the end of the day.
 Due to the lower risk of damage, students in 7th-8th grade will only pay $15 to participation in the Chromebook Protection Plan.
 Students in 9th-12th grade will continue to be able to take their Chromebooks home and be assessed $35 for plan coverage.
 The agreement form can be obtained in the high school office or on the school home page at http://www.hilltop.k12.oh.us/ under the parents tab>>forms and handbooks>>forms.
 Chromebooks will be distributed at the beginning of the school year.

 If you have any questions, please call the high school office at 419-924-2365.
 I look forward to seeing students and parents as we begin the new school year!!!